logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 <code-sandbox id="vee-validate-v4-custom-field-labels-with-yup-qikju" title="Custom Labels with yup"></code-sandbox>

-If you are interested on how to do the same for global validators check the [i18n guide](/guide/i18n#custom-labels)
+If you are interested in how to do the same for global validators check the [i18n guide](/guide/i18n#custom-labels)

 ## Validation Metadata

 ### Field-level Meta

-Each field has meta data associated with it, the `meta` property returned from `useField` contains information about the field:
+Each field has metadata associated with it, the `meta` property returned from `useField` contains information about the field:

 - `valid`: The current field validity, automatically updated for you.
 - `touched`: If the field was **touched**, can be updated with `setTouched` on `useField` return value.
 - `dirty`: If the field value was updated, you cannot change its value.
-- `pending`: If the field's validations are still running, useful for long running async validation.
+- `pending`: If the field's validations are still running, useful for long-running async validation.
-- `initialValue`: The field's initial value, it is `undefined` if you didn't specify any.
+- `initialValue`: The field's initial value, is `undefined` if you didn't specify any.

 ```js
 const { meta } = useField('fieldName');